alelozanob16/alelozanob16/README.md

 <img src = "Banner Alejandro.png">

 ## About me
-- 🧠 Junior Data Scientis intereste in data-driven solutions and IA Agents
+- 🧠 Junior Data Scientis interested in data-driven solutions and IA Agents
 - 🧰 Background in web developing
 - 🚀 Always trying to learn and sharing new ideas